milochen0418/pycon-tw-2025-tutorial-reflex/doc/SETUP_POETRY_CURSOR.md

 - poetry run reflex init
 - poetry run reflex run

+## change reflex version to fit some example from github
+If the example is not compatible to your current reflex version, you can check reflex version
+- poetry run reflex --version
+and than instal what version you want by
+- poetry add reflex==0.7.11

 # Setup AI Cursor for this poetry environment
 - Command for get virtual environment managed by poetry